precice/config-check/docs/Rules.md

 This comprises both "JIT mapping has a wrong format" and "JIT mapping is in the wrong direction".

+#### JIT mapping is missing data processing

+Parent declares a read-mapping, but does not read from the corresponding mesh, i.e., Parent has no `read-data` element, that reads from Stranger's mesh specified in the mapping.

+Similarly, if Parent declares a write-mapping, a `write-data` element should exist, that writes data to Stranger's mesh as specified in the mapping.

 #### Mapping is in the wrong direction

 For a "regular" mapping, the direction `read` means, that Parent wants to read data from Stranger's mesh.